 The food in Hanoi and Saigon is not the same.
 Both Hanoi and Saigon have different traditional foods.

 The Vietnamese food in Saigon is sweeter than in Hanoi or North Vietnam.
-China has heavily influenced Hanoi or northern food with a lot of stir-fries and noodle dishes.
-In Hanoi, they will also use soya sauce and eat a lot of sticky rice.
+China has heavily influenced Hanoi or northern food with many stir-fries and noodle dishes.
+In Hanoi, they also use soy sauce and eat a lot of sticky rice.

-To learn more about Vietnamese food and the spices they use, you can read The Philosophy of Vietnamese Cuisine by clicking here.
+To learn more about Vietnamese food and their spices, you can read The Philosophy of Vietnamese Cuisine by clicking here.

 6. – Hanoi and Saigon Have Different Weather

-The summer in Hanoi can be sweltering, and the winter can be quite cold.
+The summer in Hanoi can be sweltering, and the winter can be pretty cold.
 To live in Hanoi, you must have winter and summer clothes.
-The weather in Hanoi would be very similar to that in Hong Kong or Southern China.
+The weather in Hanoi would be similar to that in Hong Kong or Southern China.

 The weather is usually quite pleasant in Saigon or Ho Chi Minh City.
 The winter is not as cold as Hanoi’s winters, and the summer is not as hot as the Hanoi summers.
 Hanoi and Saigon will have a monsoon season where you can expect days of hefty rainfalls.